Spotting the “Romantic Fantasy” stalker warning signs early on can stop a nightmare before it starts.

 • Actual or threatened suicide attempts are especially dangerous for you (he has nothing left to lose).

 Trust your intuition and take the warning signs seriously.
-If you feel unsafe, you probably are, and should seek help.
+If you feel unsafe, you may well be, and should seek help.
+Your local rape crisis center can direct you to local help.

-Songs and movies may add fuel to a stalker’s fire.
-Songs like the Eagles’ “One Of These Nights,” Blondie’s “One Way Or Another,” and Sting’s “Every Move You Make” are but three of many that advocate persistent pursuit of a romantic target.
-Harmless for the ordinary listener, these types of songs may serve as sinister anthems for stalkers of women.
+Songs and movies may add fuel to a stalker’s fire if they advocate persistent pursuit of a romantic target.
+Harmless for the ordinary person, these types of songs and movies may serve as sinister anthems for 'romantic fantasy' stalkers.

-One of the warning signs is a common gambit used by pick-up artists trolling nightclubs for naïve or needy women – and is also sometimes used by stalkers and rapists: “You look familiar.
+One of the warning signs is a common gambit used by pick-up artists in nightclubs who search for naïve or needy women – and is also sometimes used by stalkers and rapists: “You look familiar.
 Where have I seen you before?”
-Gullible targets walk right into such traps by revealing personal information.
+Or, “Don’t I know you from high school?”
+Open-ended questions allow smooth operators to quickly get personal.
+Gullible targets walk right into such traps by revealing personal information or letting an unwanted conversation continue.
 Savvy targets don’t.

 Other times a woman will reluctantly agree to a date or give her phone number to a man she's not interested in.
 Maybe she's caught by surprise and feels too awkward to just say "No." But she's merely delaying his rejection later on.
 Even a benign guy will feel less disappointment sooner rather than later.
 A deluded guy may never understand why a woman let him get to first base then left him stranded.
 For him, it's too late to stop now – the game has already begun and he plans on winning.